Hey there! I am Inge...

 The first clear signal came when I returned from a trek in the Himalayas.
 I cried the whole flight back, thinking: “I don’t want to go back.
 I don't want to live like this.”
 I didn’t tell anybody.
 I just powered through.
 Alone.

-After that, there where many more moments where I could have listened to that voice within, but chose to dismiss it, with huge consequences to my health.
+After that, there were many more moments where I could have listened to that voice within, but chose to dismiss it, with huge consequences to my health.

 To Full Body Recovery...